Registered Nurse (RN) Letter of Recommendation Samples

 Step 2: Mention skills and qualifications

-In the next paragraph, the registered nurse (RN) letter of recommendation should outline the nurse’s skills and qualifications/abilities in their professional and non-professional capacity.
+In the next paragraph, the RN letter of recommendation should outline the nurse’s skills and qualifications/abilities in their professional and non-professional capacities.
 Information that can be provided in this section should be qualitative and quantitative; this includes positions the nurse has previously held, tenure of employment, and academic qualifications if necessary.
 Try to relate the skills and qualifications to the application requirements.

 She is very quick to respond to emergency cases when called upon.
 She is known to implement treatment instructions issued by doctors precisely.
 She administers IV fluids in the proper concentrations and takes detailed medical histories of her patients.